Fibonacci Laws of Planetary Motion

 where ξ_Venus = e × √m for Venus, the planet with the smallest mass-weighted eccentricity.
 Since ψ is fixed by H and Fibonacci numbers alone, R determines the eccentricity scale: ξ_Venus = ψ / R. One measurement — Venus’s mass-weighted eccentricity, or equivalently Earth’s base eccentricity — anchors all eight eccentricity predictions.

 The number 311 is prime and not a Fibonacci number — it cannot be built from the Fibonacci divisors used in Laws 2–5.
-However, it has a special Fibonacci property: it is a Fibonacci primitive root prime, meaning the Fibonacci sequence modulo 311 cycles through every possible value before repeating (period = 310, the maximum).
-Only about 27% of primes have this property.
+However, it is a Fibonacci primitive root prime, meaning the Fibonacci sequence modulo 311 cycles through every possible value before repeating — ensuring maximum compatibility with the Fibonacci architecture.

 The eccentricity scale — and therefore R — was set during the solar system’s formation and cannot be derived from H alone.
 This makes it the model’s single irreducible parameter.
 Remarkably, the same number 311 appears independently in the TRAPPIST-1 planetary system (see section 8), with a chance probability of approximately two in a million.
-See the full technical analysis for details.
+See Physical Origin §3 for the full technical analysis of why 311.

 4. Mirror Symmetry and Configuration Uniqueness